oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/Tooltip/types.md

 }
 ```

-Overall, this file provides a useful abstraction for creating and using tooltips in the Alephium project, making it easier to maintain and update the tooltip component in the future.
+Overall, this file provides a useful abstraction for creating and using tooltips in the Oxygenium project, making it easier to maintain and update the tooltip component in the future.
 ## Questions:
  1. What is the purpose of this file?
 - This file contains a type definition for `TooltipProps` and `TooltipSizeProps`, which are used for defining the props of a tooltip component.